microsoft/sql-spark-connector/README.md

 For main changes from previous releases and known issues please refer to [CHANGELIST](docs/CHANGELIST.md)

-The connector is available on Maven: https://search.maven.org/search?q=spark-mssql-connector.
+The connector is available on Maven: https://search.maven.org/search?q=spark-mssql-connector and can be imported using the coordinate `com.microsoft.azure:spark-mssql-connector:1.0.0`.
 All future releases will be made on Maven instead of in the GitHub releases section.

 ## Supported Features
 * Support for all Spark bindings (Scala, Python, R)